brooth/jeta-site/mysite/home/markdown/observer.md

     :::java
     handler.unregister(Event.class);

-You can use one handler to control the listeners of all `observables`:
+You can use one handler to control many *Observables*:

     :::java
     handler.add(MetaHelper.registerObserver(this, otherObservable));

-so you to unregister all the listeners at ones:
+And unregister all the listeners at ones:

     :::java
     handler.unregisterAll();